CESNET/metacentrum-user-docs/docs/computing/jobs/modify-job-attributes.md

     $ qalter -l select=1:ncpus=32:mem=10gb:scratch_local=10gb job_ID.pbs-m1.metacentrum.cz

+!!! note
-**Please note that the entire attribute needs to be written, including unchanged parts.**
+    Please note that the entire attribute needs to be written, including unchanged parts.

 It is also possible to add some new values to the attribute.
 For example, the `spec` value that determines the speed of the CPU.